Nick088Official/FaceFusion-Online-Ports/README.md

 No as FaceFusion doesn't allow deepnudes.
 If you make an issue for issues/help related to removing the NSFW filter, I'm not going to help for that.

+## Which ports do you suggest?

+Depends if you want..

+- **Long sessions/videos:** [Lightning.ai](https://github.com/Nick088Official/FaceFusion-Online-Ports?tab=readme-ov-file#lightning-ai) as it has nothing against deepfakes or web uis.

+- **Most FREE GPU time:** [Google Colab](https://github.com/Nick088Official/FaceFusion-Online-Ports?tab=readme-ov-file#google-colab) as it gives around 120 hours per month (4 hours a day), but it's not stable as the free resources are not guaranteed, and on the free tier you could have issues as it's not allowed (but I use encryption to help this, check [this](https://github.com/Nick088Official/FaceFusion-Online-Ports?tab=readme-ov-file#google-colabs-only-is-there-still-a-chance-for-getting-banneddisconnected)).

+- **Easiest to setup:** [Hugging Face Space](https://github.com/Nick088Official/FaceFusion-Online-Ports?tab=readme-ov-file#hugging-face-space) which you just need to duplicate the space, but its slower as it runs on CPU, better to use it just for images not videos.

 ##

 # Changelog
 These are the changelogs for the online ports, to see the updates of the program, please check [their releases here](https://github.com/facefusion/facefusion/releases).
+## Update - September 25th, 2024
+Update FAQ.
 ## Update - September 24th, 2024
 Update censor output trying to help to not get detected for the Colabs and adjust FAQ.
 ## Update - September 22th, 2024